VulInstruct: Teaching LLMs Root-Cause Reasoning for Vulnerability Detection via Security Specifications: Methodology

 \subsection{Knowledge Retrieval}

-The Vulnerability Knowledge Base (VKB) contains two complementary layers of knowledge: \emph{general security specifications} and \emph{domain-specific security specifications}.
+\begin{change} Given a target function $f$ to be analyzed, VulInstruct performs online retrieval over the pre-built specification knowledge base to identify the most relevant knowledge for guiding detection.
+The retrieval operates along two parallel paths, corresponding to the two components of the SKB. \end{change} The Vulnerability Knowledge Base (VKB) contains two complementary layers of knowledge: \emph{general security specifications} and \emph{domain-specific security specifications}.
 Given a target function $f$ to be analyzed, the retrieval process aims to identify the most relevant knowledge items from the VKB that can guide subsequent detection.

 \textbf{Code Context Extraction.} We first implement an automatic tool that, given a target function $f$, extracts its surrounding program context as defined earlier in Equation~\ref{eq:context}.

 The extracted context is then incorporated into the retrieval query construction to improve semantic alignment with historical vulnerabilities in knowledge bases.

 \textbf{Retrieval Query Construction for general specifications.} To build effective retrieval queries, we prompt LLM to generate two forms of system-level descriptions for the target function: \emph{system identification}, which specifies the subsystem, module, and component interactions where $f$ resides, and \emph{functional semantics}, which summarize the purpose and detailed behavior of $f$.
 We then use \textbf{Embedding-based Retrieval.} We concatenate the target code, the system identification and functional semantics of $f$, and encode them into dense embeddings.
 Using embedding similarity search, we retrieve the most relevant \emph{top-$k$ cases}: $\{K^{(\text{spec})}_{1}, \dots, K^{(\text{spec})}_{k}\}$ ranked by cosine similarity between the query embedding and the stored cases.
 Then we get the \emph{specifications} and \emph{detailed vulnerability analysis} in \emph{top-$k$ cases}.